thiagontnx/SecurityBootcamp/detect/storage/fa/fa.rst

    Let’s generate activity on the Files Server.

 #.
-Within Prism Central, identify the IP address for your *USER##*\-WinTools VM, and utilizing RDP, log in using the following credentials:
+Within Prism Central, identify the IP address for your *USER##*\-WinTools VM, and utilizing Windows Remote Desktop, log in using the following credentials:

    - **User Name** - administrator@ntnxlab.local
    - **Password** - nutanix/4u